kxxt/tracexec/README.md

   <CMD>...  command to be executed

 Options:
       --successful-only   Only show successful calls
-      --print-cmdline      Print commandline that reproduces what was executed.
-Note that when filename and argv[0] differs, it won't give you the correct commandline for now.
+      --show-cmdline      Print commandline that reproduces what was executed.
+Note that when filename and argv[0] differs, it probably won't give you the correct commandline for now.
 Implies --successful-only
-      --trace-interpreter  Try to trace script interpreter
-      --more-colors        More colors
+      --show-interpreter  Try to show script interpreter indicated by shebang --more-colors       More colors
       --less-colors       Less colors
-      --print-children     Print a message when a child is created --diff-env           Diff environment variables with the original environment --no-diff-env        Do not diff environment variables
+      --show-children     Print a message when a child is created --diff-env          Diff environment variables with the original environment --no-diff-env       Do not diff environment variables
-      --trace-env          Trace environment variables
+      --show-env          Trace environment variables
-      --no-trace-env       Do not trace environment variables
+      --no-show-env       Do not trace environment variables
-      --trace-comm         Trace comm
+      --show-comm         Show comm
-      --no-trace-comm      Do not trace comm
+      --no-show-comm      Do not show comm
-      --trace-argv         Trace argv
+      --show-argv         Show argv
-      --no-trace-argv      Do not trace argv
+      --no-show-argv      Do not show argv
-      --trace-filename     Trace filename
+      --show-filename     Show filename
-      --no-trace-filename  Do not trace filename
+      --no-show-filename  Do not show filename
-      --trace-cwd          Trace cwd
+      --show-cwd          Show cwd
-      --no-trace-cwd       Do not trace cwd
+      --no-show-cwd       Do not show cwd
       --decode-errno      Decode errno values
       --no-decode-errno
   -h, --help              Print help
 ```

 ## Origin